gvom/JStyledComponents/README.md

 </dependency>
 ```

-<br><br>After adding the dependency, you can start using the jStyledComponents by importing the required component and creating an instance of it.<br><br>
+<br><br>After adding the dependency, you can start using the jStyledComponents by importing the required component and creating an instance of it.<br>
 For example, to use the StyledButton component, you can import it as follows:<br><br>

 ```